kvz/airbud/README.md

 ## Related

 - [got](https://github.com/sindresorhus/got) has a similar purpose but a much larger community to maintain it.
 Consider using it.
 Airbud however does provide `meta` information (in addition to `err` and `data` which are similar to got), that passes you the number of retries involved as well as the time it took for the first successful operation to complete.
+Airbud also supports `file://` URLs meaning you could substitute URLs with fixtures easily for your project's testing purposes.

 ## License